-Chicanes slow traffic by creating a serpentine travel path by alternating street features from one side of the street to the other.
+Chicanes as a design element slow traffic by creating a serpentine travel path by alternating street features from one side of the street to the other.
 Curb extensions or on-street parallel parking may be used to produce a chicane.
 Chicanes and pinch points slow motor vehicle traffic, allowing a more pleasant environment for people walking and biking in the roadway.
 They can be used for stormwater drainage catchment, street tree planting, benches, bicycle parking, and other amenities.